 .

 States are invited to share examples of their positive experiences or good practices in applying the Convention regarding any other type of assistance provided under Article 18, para.
-3 (i)
+3 (i) [agreed]

 Does your country permit conducting a hearing by videoconference at the request of another State party where it is not feasible or desirable for the witness or expert to appear in person before the judicial authorities of the foreign State (art.
 18, para.
 18)?